maniaclab/af-docs/docs/xcache.md

 # XCache

-Analysis Facility maintains an XCache server (managed through SLATE), with 25 x 1.5 TB NVMes and 2x25 Gbps NIC.
+To speed up remote data access, Analysis Facility maintains an XCache server (managed through SLATE), with 25 x 1.5 TB NVMes and 2x25 Gbps NIC.

-ServiceX uses the XCache by default.

-Users that want do access remote data of their own (on EOS or elsewhere) can manually add the prefix `root://192.170.240.18:1094//` to their root paths, eg:
+Users that want do access remote data of their own (on EOS or elsewhere) can manually add the prefix `root://xcache.af.uchicago.edu:1094//` to their root paths, eg:

 If the original path is eg.: